 Dogs, Children, Firearms, and Alcohol: Dogs are not permitted by order of Clark County Park District.
 Please make appropriate arrangements for your pets in advance.
-Service dogs are permitted only with valid Service Dog Certification paperwork that must be submitted with your registration.
+Service dogs are permitted.

 Minor Children are the sole responsibility of their parents or the adult that brings them.
 Non-custodial adults should have a notarized consent form giving them permission for the child to travel with them and the ability to authorize medical treatment, if necessary.